catdad/raw-viewer/analytics-explainer.md

 ## Interactions

 Over time, as I add and tweak features, I will need to know which features are popular and which features are never used.
 Since I develop this application in my free time, this will help me concentrate my development efforts and make sure I am working on the things that are most useful to you.
-This includes which buttons or keyboard shortcuts are used, which modals are used, how long particular tasks take to complete, etc.
+This includes which buttons or keyboard shortcuts are used, which modals are used, which experiments are turned on or off, how long particular tasks take to complete, etc.

 ## Questions